 Epic system is popular for being one of the first providers of EHR.
 Presently, it provides supports to some of the biggest medical care systems in the world.
 Over time, the enterprise has also started catering to small and middle-size practices.

 Its services are not limited to hospitals only; they are used across the health industry including children’s organizations, healthcare communities, and incorporated delivery networks.

-Being a cloud-based EHR Epic is a scalable and cost-effective solution for keeping patient care data secure, in compliance with HIPAA regulations.
+Being a cloud-based EHR, epic (emr) software integration is a scalable and cost-effective solution for keeping patient care data secure, in compliance with HIPAA regulations.

 Praxis EMR is a flexible server or cloud-based EHR system.
 It is a certified EHR for MACRA and stands out from the list of best EHRs due to its innovative AI operating system known as Concept Processing.

 Praxis is a world-renowned EHR system helping thousands of physicians all over the world.
 It focuses on effective usability and its template-free model reflects a good user experience.